Pushpa: The Rise: Copyright

 Sukumar and the makers were accused of copyright infringement by the writer Vempalli Gangadhar.
 In a Facebook post dated 27 August 2020, Gangadhar stated that the storyline which is based on red sandalwood smuggling, was plagiarised from his short story titled "Coolie" written for Sakshi newspaper which was published two years earlier.

 Lawsuit

 In December 2021, a lawsuit was filed at a court in Andhra Pradesh against a song in the film titled "Oo Antava Oo Oo Antava" by a men's association.
 According to them, the song portrayed men as casanovas and eve teasers as its lyrics seemingly mock the male gaze.
 They also asked for a ban on the song.

 Legacy and impact

 One of the dialogues from the film, "Thaggede Le" ("Jhukega Nahi Saala" [I won't back down] in Hindi version) achieved the cult status and made a huge impact in the Indian pop culture scene.
+This film is widely regarded as a major contributor to bringing audiences back to Indian cinemas after the COVID-19 pandemic, and its success has made Allu Arjun a Pan-Indian star.